Akita Poodle Mix (Aki-Poo): Dog Breed Info & Pictures

 Are These Dogs Good for Families? 🏡

 The Aki Poo usually gets along with most people, and will almost certainly get along with immediate family.
-They are generally considered good with children, although you should supervise time between your Aki-Poo and small children.
+They are generally considered good with children, though you should supervise time between your Aki-Poo and small children.
 It is also worth noting that the breed can be very protective of their family, so you will need to take care when children are playing.
 If your dog perceives friendly play as being a threat, it could lead to aggression.

-Does This Breed Get Along with Other Pets? 🐶 😽
+Does This Breed Get Along With Other Pets? 🐶😽

 The Akita Poodle Mix can get along very well with other family pets, especially dogs, but if you want to ensure that this is the case, you should consider early socialization and training to be vital.
 This will ensure that they know how to behave around others and that they understand what you expect of them.
-It also teaches them that new situations, new people, and new animals are not to be feared.
+It also teaches them that new situations, people, and animals are not to be feared.

-Things to Know When Owning an Akita Poodle Mix (Aki-Poo):
+Things to Know When Owning an Akita Poodle Mix (Aki-Poo)

 Food & Diet Requirements 🦴